 This course is designed to provide the student with an overall study of the human body and its parts including the structures and functions of the reproductive, pregnancy, growth and development, respiratory, cardiovascular, lymphatic and immune system, and HIV/AIDS.
 Prerequisite: None.
 Lec.
-Hrs. o8o Lab Hrs. ooo Other Hrs. ooo
+Hrs.
+080 Lab Hrs.
+000 Other Hrs.
+000